 The I2C bus is comprised of Serial Data (SDA) and Serial Clock (SCL) pins.
 It can be used to attach a CPU or a configuration memory.
 The I2C interface supports Fast/Standard (F/S) mode (400/ 100 kHz).

 I2C master mode and slave mode

-The CPS-16 device supports both master mode and slave mode.
+The CPS-10Q devices support both master mode and slave mode.
 It's selected by MM static configuration pin.
-Refer to following for signaling and operation.
+Refer to the below for signaling and operation.

 I2C Device Address